Energy Neutral Pulse Building at TU Delft

-The very first building on a university campus that is energy-neutral in the Netherlands.
+The very first building on a university campus in the Netherlands that is energy neutral.

-Pulse is the very first building on a university campus that is energy-neutral in the Netherlands.
-The DC system ensures that the DC generated by solar cells can be used directly, so practically no energy loss, for laptops, tablets, smartphones, lighting and emergency lighting inside the education building.
-In addition, a DC net saves on materials (e.g. heavy transformers).
+In addition, a DC net saves on materials like heavy transformers.
 Furthermore, it simplifies the transition to the so-called "smart grids", linking generators and users of electricity in the future, and keeping the supply and demand of electric power in balance.

 The implementation of the DC system was done in collaboration with the installer Kuijpers.
 The smart DC net at 350VDC in this building consists of:

 - 350V LED Drivers for lighting

 - 150kW solar panels

 - Current Routers on Current/OS on 350V LVDC